Registration with Accessibility Services

 Confidentiality and Self-Advocacy

-As a student, you are expected to develop further self-advocacy skills, e.g learning about college supports/processes, speaking with your teachers, or identifying when you have an issue or concerns and seeking out the appropriate supports on your own.
+As a student, you are expected to develop further self-advocacy skills, e.g. learning about college supports/processes, speaking with your teachers, or identifying when you have an issue or concerns and seeking out the appropriate support on your own.

-Communication from the College to you will be through your assigned Northern College email account, as a result – it is best practice to check your student email every day.
+Communication from the college will be sent to you through your assigned Northern College email account.
+As a result – it is best practice to check your student email daily.

 Accessibility Services assist students in a variety of ways.
-Given that each student’s needs are unique, services and accommodations are established on an individual basis and based on documentation of the student’s disability.
+Given that each student’s needs are unique, services and accommodations are established individually and based on documentation of the student’s disability.

 For more information, please reach out to the Accessibility Advisor at your campus.